LeonMao/Time-Consistent-Risk-Sensitive-Regret-Synthesis/README.md

 This is the compact MIT-licensed code and evidence package for **Time-Consistent Risk-Sensitive Regret Synthesis for Temporal-Logic Robot Planning in Partially Known Environments**.
-It is designed to verify the paper's method, experiments, figures, and headline conclusions without distributing the manuscript, revision history, temporary outputs, or development workspaces.
+It is designed to verify the paper's method, experiments, figures, and headline conclusions.

-The exact manuscript source and PDF that define this release are identified by SHA-256 in `PAPER_VERSION.json`; neither manuscript file is included.

 ## What is included